 As hard as it is for some divorcing couples to resolve child-related legal issues, the task can be even more difficult for New Jersey parents who were never married.
-Unmarried parents often have additional steps to take before they can resolve any disputes regarding child custody, child support, and visitation.
-One of the first steps is to establish the father’s paternity.
+Unmarried parents often have additional steps to take before they can resolve any disputes regarding child custody, visitation, and child support.

 Establishing an Unmarried Father’s Paternity in New Jersey

 There is more than one way to establish paternity.
 How it is established will depend on the parents’ unique situations.

 Certificate of Parentage

 In New Jersey, paternity can be established at the time of a child’s birth.
 If the biological parents are in agreement regarding the father’s paternity, they can sign a document known as a Certificate of Parentage (or informally as an “acknowledgment of paternity”).

 Signing this certificate gives the father the same parental rights and obligations as a father who is married to the mother at the time of his child’s birth.
 This includes the right to seek custody and visitation and the obligation to provide financial support for the child.
 Once both parents sign the Certificate of Parentage, the father’s name can be included on the child’s birth certificate as well.

 As outlined by the New Jersey Department of Human Services, in order to use a Certificate of Parentage to establish paternity at the hospital, parents need to:

 - Meet with the birth certificate coordinator to go over the form